Adding UI Controls

 Snapping and Smart Guides

-When you move objects on the canvas, Mockups tries to suggest alignment relative to other objects on the canvas using smart guides.
-This makes alignment a little easier and makes your Mockups generally look neater.
+When you move objects on the canvas, the editor tries to suggest alignment relative to other objects on the canvas using smart guides.
+This makes alignment a little easier and makes your wireframes generally look neater.

-If you ever want to temporarily disable this feature, you can hold down the CTRL/CMD key while moving or resizing, and snapping will be turned off.
+If you ever want to temporarily disable this feature, you can hold down CTRL/⌘ while moving or resizing, and snapping will be turned off.

 Resizing UI Controls